 Throttled resources include a percentage representation of your current total usage in 2xx response headers.
 These percentage-used headers allow you to modify your request speed or acceleration to prevent exceeding a rate limit.

-An API request that exceeds the rate (speed) limit of a resource will receive a 429 response and a header with the format:
+An API request that exceeds the rate (speed) limit of a resource receives a 429 response and a header with the format:

 X-mp-rate-limit-exceeded: "LIMIT"